10 Winter Safety Tips for Cats and Dogs

 You may have heard that anti-freeze contains ethylene glycol – which is extremely deadly for animals.
 But did you know that anti-freeze has a sweet taste that is attractive to animals?
 Protect your dog from anti-freeze by avoiding suspicious leaks around cars, or getting near a container.
 Make sure you store anti-freeze carefully and that your vehicle doesn’t leak.
 Better yet, use a safer product that doesn’t contain ethylene glycol.
 There are several on the market and though they cost a little more, think of the vet bill and tragedy you could be avoiding.

 Winter Pet Tip #3

+When driving somewhere, check for cats under the car first before you start your engine.
 Cats like to climb onto and into recently parked cars to stay warm.
 Before you start your car, knock on the hood to warn any unsuspecting feline that it’s time to get out of there.
 Look at your wheel wells and under the vehicle to be sure no one is sleeping there.

 Winter Pet Tip #4

 Have an outdoor pet?
 Be sure that he or she has shelter from the wind, snow and ice.
 A sturdy dog house with some form of bedding will help.
 Animals all need a supply of freshwater.
 Check water bowls frequently to be sure they’re not frozen.
 As an extra tip, make sure you dog is properly groomed for winter.